 -

-Tone pointers: be honest but not cynical; avoid self-deprecating lines that read as embarrassing or suck-inducing.
-Showing confidence helps; small vulnerability can be beneficial but don’t unload.
-Use please when asking favors or schedule swaps.
+Rules: - Provide ONLY the translation, no explanations - Maintain the original tone and style - Keep formatting and line breaks Tone pointers: be honest but not cynical; avoid self-deprecating lines that read as embarrassing or suck-inducing.
+Showing confidence helps; a touch of vulnerability can be beneficial but don’t offload.
+Use please when asking favours or schedule swaps.

 -